brimdata/zed/docs/language/grouping/README.md

 # Grouping

-ZQL includes _grouping_ options that partition the input stream into batches that are aggregated separately based on field values.
+Zed includes _grouping_ options that partition the input stream into batches that are aggregated separately based on field values.
 Grouping is most often used with [aggregate functions](../aggregate-functions/README.md).
-If explicit grouping is not used, an aggregate function will operate over all events in the input stream.
+If explicit grouping is not used, an aggregate function will operate over all records in the input stream.

 Below you will find details regarding the available grouping mechanisms and